Derek-Wooters/rigado-node-hello-world/README.md

 Configuration file: [./config.json](./config.json)

  * `ble` - section store configuration related with Bluetooth
- * `ble.deviceMac` - string can be `"*"` and connects to any available Nordic Thingy:52 or `"CF:AA:13:A1:5C:A5"` and connects to particular device
+ * `ble.deviceMAC` - string can be `"*"` and connects to any available Nordic Thingy:52 or `"CF:AA:13:A1:5C:A5"` and connects to particular device
  * `mqtt` - configuration of connection to MQTT Broker
  * `mqtt.topic` - can contain placeholder `{hostname}` which will be replaced by gateway hostname on application startup